CodeWithZalak/Healthcare-locations-scraper/README.md

       python scraper.py

 The script will start scraping the Intermountain Healthcare website and display the progress.
-Once the scraping is complete, it will generate an Excel file named `Hospital_information.xlsx` containing the extracted hospital data.
+Once the scraping is complete, it will generate a csv file named `Hospital_information.csv` containing the extracted hospital data.

 ## Contributing